shivammathur/setup-php/README.md

     coverage: xdebug2
 ```

+> [!NOTE]
-**Note**: Xdebug is enabled by default on Ubuntu GitHub Actions images, so if you are not using it in your workflow it is recommended to disable it as that will have a positive impact on your PHP performance.
+> Xdebug is enabled by default on Ubuntu GitHub Actions images, so if you are not using it in your workflow it is recommended to disable it as that will have a positive impact on your PHP performance.
 Please refer to the [disable coverage](#disable-coverage) section for details.

 ### PCOV

 Specify `coverage: pcov` to use `PCOV` and disable `Xdebug`.
 Runs on PHP 7.1 and newer PHP versions.

 - If your source code directory is other than `src`, `lib` or, `app`, specify `pcov.directory` using the `ini-values` input.

 ```yaml
 - name: Setup PHP with PCOV